Mintymartin/Belafonte-Food-Hub/README.md

 Using a fetch API ("https://www.themealdb.com/api/json/v1/1/search.php?s=") to get a list of meals I came up with Belafonte Food Hub website that offers users a variety of meals and using a button one can watch how to prepare the meals, like or dislike based on their preference and Submit a review at the button of the page.

 Getting:
-1.List of meals/dish
+1.List of meals/dish.
-2.Name of the meal
+2.Name of the meal.
-3.Category: such as Soup or side dish
+3.Category: such as Soup or side dish.
-4.Origin of the meal
+4.Origin of the meal.
-5.Youtube link to learn how to prepare the meal with the aid of a video
+5.Youtube link to learn how to prepare the meal with the aid of a video.
 ******

 ## SCREENSHOTS